Pay Cook County Property Taxes: How to Pay, When to Pay, and What to Watch

 Important Notes for Owners With Multiple Properties

-If you submit payments for 10 or more PINs online, you may be charged a $2.00 processing fee per PIN and installment.
+The "10+ PIN" Bulk Fee: If you submit online payments for 10 or more PINs in a single session, the Treasurer applies a $2.00 enhanced processing fee per PIN, per installment.

 Confirm Your Payment After Paying